josephthompson532/UCB-Homework/README.md

 # VBA Stock Anaysis Automation

 ## Overview of the Project
 In this project we automated an analysis of stocks using VBA and then refactored the program to make it run more efficiently.
+Initially, we needed a program that would analyze a variety of stocks for a given year.
 While there are many ways to write a program, not all programs run equally quick.
-Through rethinking the code we were abe to make a quicker program that calculated the Total Daily Colume and Return for any given ticker on a spreadsheet.
+Through rethinking the code we were abe to make a quicker program that calculated the Total Daily Colume and Return for any given ticker and year on a spreadsheet.
 We then automated the formating of the output data as well and finished off by adding easy to use Buttons for the end user.

 ### Purpose
 The purpose of this project was to show how changes to the stucture of code can cause the program to be more efficient by a factor of many times.
 In this particular circumstance, the presence of a nested loop made the program much slower than it need to be.